alfonsoegio/BCSLA/README.md

 pretty simple as depicted in the flow diagram below; operator instantiates the contract into Ethereum Distributed Virtual Machine; customer registers within the contract instance.
-From that time on, customer and operator start posting their metric records (adding some stake to the call, to simplify
-things: 1 ETH per call) with 3 possible outcomes:
+From that time on, customer and operator start posting their metric records (adding some stake to the call, to keep things simple: 1 ETH per call) with 3 possible outcomes:

 1) Records do not match: The smart contract temporary disables the SLA and holds the 2 ETH transferred by both: customer & operator: